singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

 ## Contributor License Agreement

-To ensure the community can use the repo code, contributors are required to sign Singer CLA.
+To ensure the community can use the repo code, contributors are required to sign the Singer CLA.

 The CLA can be found [here][singer-cla]